JamieM-Hub/JM-Idle-Game/documentation/README.md

 A permanent fix would have taken too much time to implement as this would require changing the entire maths system to accommodate odd numbers.
 Instead I changed the achievement to "almost" getting a score of 666, which will unlock when the User scores 665 or 667.

+On the very final test I noticed that the tracker count would not reduce as it should when leveling up, which was fixed in subsequent commits.

 ### User Stories
 - As a busy User looking for a quick distraction,
     - I want something I can easily jump into